Guest- Welcome

 Thanks to my uncle, I got into coins at a young age.
 I have all sorts of coins, from ancient Roman coins to plenty of interesting WWII-era and 20th century foreign coins which got me started off as a collector.
 I started to get into the graded coin market in late 2024.

-Now, currently 16, I'm currently focusing on collecting an UNC set of Morgan dollars + a HOT-50 VAM set, finishing an inherited set of Mercury dimes, finishing a set of Wheat Cents, and building out my US type set.
+Now, currently 17, I'm currently focusing on collecting Morgan dollars, finishing an inherited set of Mercury dimes, finishing a set of Wheat Cents, and building out my US type set.

-Now, currently 16, I'm currently focusing on collecting an UNC set of Morgan dollars + a HOT-50 VAM set, finishing an inherited set of Mercury dimes, finishing a set of Wheat Cents, and building out my US type set.
+Now, currently 17, I'm currently focusing on collecting Morgan dollars, finishing an inherited set of Mercury dimes, finishing a set of Wheat Cents, and building out my US type set.

 Recent Updates